MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 # Application monitoring for Azure App Service

-Autoinstrumentation is the easiest way to enable Application Insights for Azure App Serive without requiring any code changes or advanced configurations.
-It's often referred to as *runtime* monitoring.
-Based on your specific scenario, you can evaluate whether more advanced monitoring through [manual instrumentation](opentelemetry-overview.md#instrumentation-options) is required.
+Autoinstrumentation, also referred to as *runtime* monitoring, is the easiest way to enable Application Insights for Azure App Serive without requiring any code changes or advanced configurations.
+Based on your specific scenario, evaluate whether you require more advanced monitoring through [manual instrumentation](opentelemetry-overview.md#instrumentation-options).

 > [!IMPORTANT]
 > When you enable autoinstrumentation, it enables Application Insights with default settings, which include sampling.
 Your sampling settings in **Application Insights** > **Usage and estimated costs** > **Data sampling** will be ignored, even if set to **All Data 100%**.